-This started out as a weekend football trip to Milan’s San Siro stadium and ended up with complementary visits to the beautiful Lago di Como, the hidden World Heritage gem of Crespi d’Adda and the exciting city of Milan.
+We went on a football trip to Milan’s San Siro stadium and started with complementary visits to the beautiful Lakes Region.
+We first went to Lago di Como, the hidden World Heritage gem of Crespi d’Adda before the exciting city of Milan.

 The combination of a big city and a big football stadium makes a perfect weekend trip.
 I have over the years had a few of them: Madrid, London, Barcelona, Manchester, and Liverpool.
 Combining the interests of a birthday present to my 18-year old son and our mutual interest, football, made Milan a natural choice.
 Booking a three-night stay made it obvious that we had some free time to fill.

-My guidebook to Milan.
-It is a Norwegian translation of DK Eyewitness Top 10 Travel Guide to Milan and the Lakes
+My guidebook to Milan was a Norwegian translation of DK Eyewitness Top 10 Travel Guide to Milan and the Lakes.

 An excursion to the beautiful lake of Lago di Como